SoftBank Group: 2019–2021

-In July 2020, SoftBank announced that it is considering to sell or IPO British chip designer Arm Holdings, which has been in a feud with the Chinese over control of its local subsidiary, but it did not have the majority ownership due to a decision made by Softbank to sell off the stake to the local partner.
-For Q2 of 2020, the company revenues were $12 billion.
+In July 2020, SoftBank announced that it was considering selling or IPOing British chip designer Arm Holdings, which has been in a feud with the Chinese over control of its local subsidiary, but it did not have the majority ownership due to a decision made by Softbank to sell off the stake to the local partner.
+For Q2 of 2020, the company's revenues were $12 billion.
 The firm announced that it would be arranging a new fund worth $555 million.
 The fund will be used to invest in various companies, including Amazon, Apple and Facebook.

 In September 2020, SoftBank Vision Fund 2 led a $100 million Series C round in Biofourmis.
-Also in September 2020, Softbank was identified as the Nasdaq whale where it bought stock options valued in the billions, betting on higher prices for the biggest technology companies.
-That month SoftBank sold Brightstar Corporation to Brightstar Capital Partners for an undisclosed amount.
+Also in September 2020, Softbank was identified as the Nasdaq whale, where it bought stock options valued in the billions, betting on higher prices for the biggest technology companies.
+That month, SoftBank sold Brightstar Corporation to Brightstar Capital Partners for an undisclosed amount.

-American chip designing company Nvidia announced plans on 13 September 2020 to acquire ARM from SoftBank, pending regulatory approval, for a value of US $40 billion in stock and cash.
+American chip design company Nvidia announced plans on 13 September 2020, to acquire ARM from SoftBank, pending regulatory approval, for a value of US $40 billion in stock and cash.
 This would become the largest semiconductor acquisition to date.
-SoftBank Group would retain a 10% share in the company while ARM would maintain its headquarters in Cambridge.
+SoftBank Group would retain a 10% share in the company, while ARM would maintain its headquarters in Cambridge.
 But this deal collapsed due to regulatory hurdles.

 In December 2020, Hyundai Motor Group acquired an 80% stake of Boston Dynamics from SoftBank for approximately $880 million.
 SoftBank retains about 20% through an affiliate.

 In January 2021, SoftBank sold $2 billion in Uber Technologies shares through affiliate firm SB Cayman.